charmbracelet/melt/README.md

 That info (or any other) can be added to the public key manually later, as it's effectively not used for signing/verifying.
 - Some bytes of your private key might change, due to their random block.
-The key should be basically the same though.
+The public key extracted from it should be the same though.

 ## License